mikebway/hugo-site/content/post/in-the-rye.md

 before making the photograph, I wanted to slap some sense into Holden Caulfield; now, I have more sympathy.

 It's been a strange five years since I saw her reading in that park.
 Facts became false opinions, truth became fake news.
-A pandemic, empty streets and highways; for a while, mask wearing becoming a more common sight on the sidewalks than people looking at their phones.
+A pandemic, empty streets and highways, the loss of friends and family.
+For a while, mask wearing became more ubiquitous on the sidewalks than people looking at their phones.
 An insurrection, a war in Europe, extreme weather.
-All those things we hoped weren't coming in 2017!
-All those things that could get worse in the next five years ...

 Some believe that the ending of *Catcher in the Rye* is optimistic.
 Let's hope they are right.